 - Ketone Salts - ketone salts are the most popular molecule available as exogenous ketones.
 They’re pretty effective for rapidly entering ketosis, making them useful for getting back into ketosis after a dietary slip.
 Ketone salts are created by combining ketones with electrolytes.
 Then, the new salt is used to create ketone drinks, powder, pills, and more.
 They do, however, contain a high amount of salt, which can be unhealthy or difficult to tolerate for many.

 - D-Beta-Hydroxybutyric acid (D-BHB) - is molecularly the same as the chemical ketone made during endogenous ketosis, or the same as the free-acid that your body makes.
-While ketone salts and ketone esters contain D-BHB, they are bonded to another molecule (like salt), making them different from the ketones our bodies produce.
+While ketone salts and ketone ester supplements contain D-BHB, they are bonded to another molecule (like salt), making them different from the ketones our bodies produce.

 - R-1,3 butanediol - a molecule best described as a precursor of the ketone bodies humans naturally produce, and like D-BHB is not attached to another molecule (like a salt).
 R-1,3 butanediol, like MCT oil, helps facilitate the production of D-BHB and AcAc ketone bodies.